Ohtani hits 100th homer as Angels beat A's 9-1 for DH split - KESQ

 “I didn’t forget about it all game, but I wanted to make a difference once it was my turn, and my turn did come,” Barrera said.

-Lou Trivino (1-2) retired Trout with two on and two out to end the ninth to set up the A’s first walkoff win of the season.
+Lou Trivino (1-2) retired Trout with two on and two outs to end the ninth to set up the A’s first walkoff win of the season.

 “It’s a great feeling for this group,” manager Mark Kotsay said.
 “They don’t give up.
 They fight through the end of the game every day, every night and I couldn’t be prouder of that that group.”